Spin Chain Overlaps and the Twisted Yangian: Integrability tools for overlaps

 where it is understood that we sum only over Bethe root configurations with paired rapidities and a given number of roots of each type.
-In large volumes the sum on the r.h.s. will be dominated by Bethe states with a well-defined root distribution.
+In large volumes the sum on the r.h.s.\ will be dominated by Bethe states with a well-defined root distribution.
 This can be determined using the Quench Action approach \cite{quench-action}, which is basically the Thermodynamic Bethe Ansatz applied to the spectral sum above, such that the thermal Boltzmann weights are replaced by the overlaps.
 The idea is to transform the summation over all Bethe states into a functional integral over the Bethe root densities, and to derive a generalized free energy functional which involves both the overlap contribution and the Yang-Yang entropy associated to the given root distribution.
 This free energy functional can then be minimized, yielding a specific Bethe root distribution describing states that dominate the spectral sum.
-On the saddle point the value of the free energy functional needs to be zero such that the value of 1 can be achieved.
+On the saddle point the value of the free energy functional needs to coincide with the value given by the leading contribution to the norm of the initial state.
 This argument also explains why we need the Gaudin-like matrices in the overlaps: they are responsible for the correct $\mathcal{O}(L^0)$ terms in the generalized free energy \cite{sajat-minden-overlaps}.

 In large volume the Bethe roots form string solutions.
 For an $m$-string of particle type $a$ the overlap factor is

 In the thermodynamical limit, let us denote the root densities for the $m$-strings of particle type $a$ as $\rho_m^{(a)}(\lambda)$.
 The extensive part of the overlap is then expressed as